 Montreal's Best Brunch: Lawrence

 Barely more than a block away from Sparrow is another Montreal brunch buzz generator, Lawrence.
 Must-haves?
-The lemon doughnuts, french toast, and an authentic English breakfast with bangers, blood sausage, bacon, beans, potatoes, eggs, you name it.
+The lemon doughnuts, french toast, and an authentic English breakfast with bangers, blood sausage, bacon, beans, potatoes, and eggs.
 Other options, depending on the week, may include lobster roll and smoked mackerel with sauerkraut.
 Prices are on the high side: count on spending roughly $15 to $25 per person, taxes included.
-As with Sparrow, anticipate lineups and a crowd leaning heavily towards twenty and thirty something.
+As with Sparrow, anticipate lineups and a crowd leaning heavily towards twenty and thirty-something.

 When: brunch weekends only 10 a.m. to 3 p.m.

 Location: 5201 St. Laurent, corner of Fairmount; (514) 503-1070